Sam Merrill

 Sam Merrill Bio

 Samuel Hoskins Merrill is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA).
-Nicknamed “Money Merrill,” he was drafted with the last pick of the 2020 NBA draft and acquired by the Milwaukee Bucks, with whom he won an NBA championship.
-He played college basketball for the Utah State Aggies.
-Merrill has made significant contributions to his teams, showcasing his skills as a shooting guard and earning recognition for his performance on the court.
+Nicknamed “Money Merrill,” he was selected with the final pick of the 2020 NBA draft by the New Orleans Pelicans and was quickly traded to the Milwaukee Bucks, where he won an NBA championship in his rookie season.
+He played college basketball for the Utah State Aggies and developed a reputation as a sharpshooting guard known for his three-point accuracy and calm shooting stroke.

 Early Life and Background